Join

 Shingle beach for easy access to England's largest lake.

-Explore the lakeshore and parkland on three waymarked trails, starting at the front of the castle.
+Explore the lakeshore and parkland on waymarked trails, starting at the front of the castle.
+Or use the castle as a starting point for longer walks in the area.

-Independent café serving baked goods, savoury snacks, locally roasted coffee, teas and hot chocolate.
+Independent café serving vegan baked goods, savoury snacks, locally roasted coffee, teas and hot chocolate.

 Discover Wray's church-like interiors and visit the photography exhibition.

-Starting and finishing at Wray Castle, this route through fields and woodland offers rewarding Lakes views without the big fell climb.
+Starting and finishing at the castle at Wray, this route through fields and woodland offers rewarding Lakes views without the big fell climb.

-Need some refreshment during your visit to Wray Castle?
-Our partners at Joey's Café offer a wide range of snacks and drinks to help you refuel before or after your adventures.
+Need some refreshment during your visit to Wray?
+Our partners at JOEY's Café offer a wide range of snacks and drinks to help you refuel before or after your adventures.

 A cosy house in the old kitchen garden of Wray Castle with views of stunning scenery all around.